9 Things That Causes Water Pollution And Its Possible Solution

 Heavy Metal Contamination

-Cost-cutting measures and aging water infrastructure in Flint, Michigan, created a plight in its residents due to the recent lead contamination crisis.
-It offered a stark look at how dangerous chemical and other industrial pollutants in the water can be.
+Due to the recent lead contamination crisis, Flint, Michigan, experienced a plight due to cost-cutting measures and aging water infrastructure.
+This crisis offered a stark look at how dangerous chemicals and other industrial pollutants in the water can be.

 Swimming